Back to Insights

 1. Selecting for Technical Skill Over Influence

-Your best AI user isn't necessarily your best champion.
+Your best AI user is not necessarily your best champion.
 Champions need relationship skills and credibility, not just technical prowess.
+Organisations that select purely on capability often end up with champions who intimidate rather than inspire their peers.

 2. No Time Allocation